Brief Analysis of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013

 Each organization should acknowledge the sensitivity of the complaint and take steps to ensure that all matters including any complaints made and investigations conducted are handled in the strictest of confidence and sensitivity as confidential to the extent possible or practical under the circumstances.

-However, information may be collected and disclosed regarding any victim of sexual harassment under the POSH Act who has secured justice but without disclosing the name, address, identity or any other particulars which may inadvertently lead to the identification of the complainant and/or the witness/es.
+However, information may be collected and disclosed regarding any victim of sexual harassment under the women harassment Act (POSH) who has secured justice but without disclosing the name, address, identity, or any other particulars which may inadvertently lead to the identification of the complainant and/or the witness/es.

 Every employee involved, whether making a complaint or involved in any investigation, shall be required to observe a high level of confidentiality that is required.